magnetsystems/rest2mobile/README.md

 Given REST request/response examples, rest2mobile can infer the entire object model for your requests and responses.
 The IDE plugins and CLI just ask you to specify the GET/POST/PUT/DELETE REST requests and responses and automatically generates the method and types required to invoke the REST service from your Mobile App.

-For instance, see how to use the CLI [here](https://github.com/magnetsystems/r2m-cli/blob/master/README.md) The plugins make it even easier
+For instance, see how to use the CLI [here](https://github.com/magnetsystems/r2m-cli/blob/master/README.md).
+The plugins make it even easier.

 ### Feedback

 We are constantly adding features and welcome feedback.
-Please, ask questions or file requests [here](https://github.com/magnetsystems/rest2mobile/issues)
+Please, ask questions or file requests [here](https://github.com/magnetsystems/rest2mobile/issues).

 ## License